-In the case of Axis Bank, we are concerned about its relatively aggressive culture.
-During the years of a strong credit cycle, its management built large exposures to sectors such as infrastructure, which more conservative private sector banks avoided.
-This has led to its weaker credit quality today.
-We worry that some of these mistakes are being repeated in the retail lending segment, although our channel checks have come up clean thus far.
+5 EV/Sales = enterprise value over sales - a valuation measure which indicates the markets' expectation for future sales growth segment, although our channel checks have come up clean thus far.
 Unsecured retail loans are the bank's fastest growing lending segment.
 This now accounts for 14% of its retail loans, after having doubled over three years.
 In our view, strong growth here comes with significant credit risks, just as some of its peers have faced in the past.
 We are also concerned about the frequent changes in top management, including the recent resignation of its chief information officer and the Central Bank's directive to the company's board to reconsider the re-appointment of its CEO, following which her tenure has been cut short (we expect a new CEO to be announced before September 2018).
 Such events could affect management's morale and make it more difficult for them to address the business's challenges.